Step-by-Step 2-to-1 MUX Configuration with NAND Gate Logic

 The 2:1 multiplexer, also known as a 2-to-1 mux, is a digital logic component that is widely used in various applications.
 It serves the purpose of selecting one of two input signals and routing it to the output based on a select signal.
 Here are some of the main uses of a 2:1 mux:

-Signal Selection: The primary purpose of a 2:1 mux is to select between two input signals and route the selected signal to the output.
-The select signal, usually denoted as S or SEL determines which input signal is transmitted.
-When the select signal is low (0), the first input is transmitted, and when the select signal is high (1), the second input is transmitted.
+Signal Selection: The primary purpose of a 2:1 multiplexer is for us to select between two input signals and route the chosen signal to the output.
+You use the select signal, usually labeled as S or SEL, to decide which input signal gets transmitted.
+When the select signal is low (0), we transmit the first input; when it’s high (1), the second input is transmitted.

 Data Routing: A 2:1 mux can be used for data routing purposes in digital systems.
 By selecting between different input sources, the mux allows for dynamic control of data flow.
 This is particularly useful when there is a need to switch between different data sources based on specific conditions or events.